NguyenTaHuyHoang/TestingAPI/README.md

 ### I used cloud postgresql and deployed the application.
 If you want to run on your localmachine please change the following information:
 - In the page.tsx file, change the url in the await axios.get command to 'http://localhost:8081/kols'
 - In the main.go file, change the url inside AllowOrigins to 'http://localhost:3000'
+- Change DB_URL inside the .env file to match your database

 ### BACKEND Part
 1. Clone the repository: